 The Office of Emergency Management (OEM) is responsible for performing technical work in the development, implementation, and management of countywide disaster prevention, protection, response, recovery, and mitigation activities.
 OEM staff provide countywide planning, training and exercise programs in order to be prepared for natural, technological, and/or man-made emergencies.
 In addition, staff manage and coordinate the County's Emergency Operations Center during times of emergency.

 The development of the Comprehensive Emergency Management Plan (CEMP), Continuity of Operations Plan (COOP), and Local Mitigation Strategy (LMS) is a cooperative effort with various local government entities, non-profit agencies, and faith based organizations.

 Teaching citizens how to prepare themselves for disasters is critical to the resilience of Seminole County.
-Emergency management staff provide hours of lectures to student groups, homeowners associations, faith-based organizations, businesses, and various institutions and associations.
-These workshops and seminars focus on disaster preparedness, response, recovery, and mitigation techniques.
-Throughout the year, the Office provides informational brochures and guides, establishes preparedness fairs and events, produces public service announcements and manages the County's preparedness website (www.prepareseminole.org).
+Emergency management staff provide workshops and seminars for residents that focus on disaster preparedness, response, recovery, and mitigation techniques.
+Throughout the year, the Office provides informational brochures and guides, establishes preparedness events, produces public service announcements and manages the County's preparedness website (www.prepareseminole.org).